joseph-flinn/site/frontend/posts/retro-failure-influence-critical-decisions.md

 devalued or attacked, it is almost always something to do with knowledge, like being treated as if I do not know what I am talking about.
 This may explain the library of books that I am amassing.
 Owning the book form of knowledge counts towards my core lie of possessing that knowledge; even if I have yet to read the book.
-When I feel attacked in the realm of possessed knowledge, when I feel attacked and my defenses go up, the stories that I tell myself of the other are that they are dumb and doing stupid things.
+When I feel attacked in the realm of possessed knowledge, my defenses go up, The stories that I tell myself about my "attacker" is that they are dumb and/or doing stupid things.

 It was through the failure to drive influence as the expert in a specific area that I became aware of my core lie.
 It has been an immense challenge to face this part of who I am, something that I